-Rate increases are being seen across various lines of business in 2023 despite on-going challenges with surplus capacity in particular areas.
+Rate increases are being seen across various lines of business in 2024 despite on-going challenges with surplus capacity in particular areas.
 Faraday continues to work with Lloyd's to ensure we are positioned for long term success as well as supporting the Lloyd's franchise with engagement in the roll-out of The Future at Lloyd's, Blueprint 2.
 The managing agent remains mindful that Faraday's primary platform continues to be the syndicate.
 However, in certain circumstances this may not be suitable and Faraday MGA Limited, our second platform, would provide a means to accommodate Faraday's clients' needs.
-In 2022 our MGA has bound business on behalf of Berkshire Hathaway International Insurance Limited and General Reinsurance AG, both are related group companies.
+In 2023 our MGA has bound business on behalf of General Reinsurance AG and it is dealing with the runoff of business bound in earlier years on behalf of Berkshire Hathaway International Insurance Limited, both are related group companies.

 Faraday continues to review its vision and overall strategy.
 We strive to ensure the optimum outcome for policyholders as well as adding strength to the Faraday brand.
-We will investigate other classes of business where appropriate.
-An example of our proactive attitude are our new teams: Accident & Health and Agricultural, the latter writing business from 2020 and Financial Lines writing business from 2021.
-Energy business has been added for 2022.
+We continue to investigate other classes of business and will look to broaden the Faraday product offering where appropriate.
 Faraday maintains its strong underwriting discipline across all lines of business and is prepared to take tough decisions should the underlying risk not pass strict criteria.
 Underwriters remain focused on the profitability of the business being written.
 We are actively looking to enhance our market presence during the coming year through participation in further new lines of business and large individual arrangements.